jkorsvik/dataflow-generator/README.md

 This tool generates visual representations of data flows based on Denodo metadata exported in a `.vql` file.
 It can produce both complete data flow diagrams and focused data flow diagrams for specified views and tables.

-## Changelog

-### 0.1.1 (2025-04-24)
-- Bumped project version to 0.1.1
-- Added keywords and long_description_content_type in pyproject.toml for PyPI
-- Switched CI publish step to use Twine upload

 ## Installation